openbmc/openbmc/poky/documentation/ref-manual/terms.rst

    :term:`LTS`
-      This term means "Long Term Support", and in the context of the Yocto Project, it corresponds to selected stable releases for which bug and security fixes are provided for at least two years.
+      This term means "Long Term Support", and in the context of the Yocto Project, it corresponds to selected stable releases for which bug and security fixes are provided for at least four years.
 See the :ref:`ref-long-term-support-releases` section for details.

    :term:`Metadata`